goooseman/devsparks-blog/SPEC.md

 - Links: text color both when normal or hovered
 - Links: always have border bottom 2px
 - Links: never underline, not on hover also
-- Links: on hover should change background to `text-color` and color to `background-color` with an animation of sliding from bottom to top
+- Links: on hover should invert color and background color with an animation of sliding from bottom to top
 - Navigation links in header: should have `.layout__link__active` class, when page is active.
 Hacks page should be active when index or any hack is opened.
+About should be active, when About page is opened.
 - breakpoints: >680px - desktop, <680px mobile
-- inputs:
-    - horizontal line of `border-color` when not active/hover
-    - bordered when active/hover
-    - placeholder text should also be of `text-color`
-    - background color same as site background

 ### Site layout

-- body:
+- `.layout__container`
+  - container class to set content's width
+  - `<header>`, `<main>` and `<footer>` should be wrapped inside .layout__container
-  - should not have horizontal scroll on mobile
+  - on mobile phones can't be bigger then screen width
 - `<header>`:
-  - everything inside should be wrapped in `.layout__container`
-  - contains navigation links: Hacks, About, [GitHub](https://github.com/goooseman/devsparks-blog).
-Also Fix typo link, switch theme switch on the right.
+  - contains navigation links: Hacks, About, [GitHub](https://github.com/goooseman/devsparks-blog), Fix typo link, switch theme toggle.
+  - **Fix typo and switch theme should be aligned to the right side!**
   - should contain `.layout__header` class
-  - Fix typo button just opens following link in a new tab: "https://github.com/goooseman/devsparks-blog/issues/new?title=DevSparks+Feedback&body=I+found+something+wrong+on+this+page%3A%0A%0A++{CURRENT_PAGE}%0A%0A++Here%27s+what+it+is%3A"
+  - Fix typo button just opens following link in a new tab: "https://github.com/goooseman/devsparks-blog/issues/new?title=DevSparks+Feedback&body=I+found+something+wrong+on+this+page%3A%0A%0A++{CURRENT_PAGE}%0A%0A++Here%27s+what+it+is%3A", make sure to replace `{CURRENT_PAGE}` with correct url
   - switch theme switch
     - should contain `.header__theme_switch` class
-    - Should only have 🌞 icon if active theme is dark and 🌒 icon if current theme is light
+    - Should only have 🌞 icon if current theme is dark and 🌒 icon if current theme is light
     - Should have aria-label: 'Switch to light theme' if current theme is dark and 'Switch to dark theme' if current theme is light
     - Should have pointer: cursor when hovered
 - `<main>`
-  - everything inside should be wrapped in `.layout__container`
-  - background color matches other areas of the website. but it has background shadow on top/bottom to make it look like lower then header and footer
+  - it has background shadow on top/bottom to make it look like lower then header and footer to add deepness
   - should have padding top and bottom with 50px
 - `<footer>`
-  - everything inside should be wrapped in `.layout__container`
   - contains photo of the author with transparent bg and a small about text: Footer Ipsum
   - photo of author: `/human.png` (`human@2x.png`)
   - photo of author when hovered: `/robot.png` (`robot@2x.png`)
   - height of the photo: 160px
   - should have flex layout: photo on the left, text on the right
   - for desktop breakpoint photo on the left column, text on the right
-  - for mobile brealpoint photo is aligned to center and above the text
+  - for mobile breakpoint photo is aligned to center and above the text

 ### Home page